timok1/QD_bachelor_project/README.md

 This script either builds quantum dots from scratch, or attaches ligands to existing nanocrystals.
 Crystals are either a zincblende or diamond cube structure.
+For a global description of the building process see the dot_building_process pdf file.

 ## Usage

-Copy all files to a single folder and from there run
+Copy all files to a single folder, change the directory to /scripts/ and then run

 ```bash
 python QD_builder.py
 ```

 and enter the requested parameters.
+When the script asks for filenames of ligands, crystals or where to save the dots, don't add the file extension.

 ## Adding your own ligands and crystals
+To add your own nanocrystals add the crystals (.xyz files) to the input_crystals folder.
+These don't need to be centred at the origin.
+The script currently only supports zincblende and diamond cubic structures.

 It is possible to add your own ligands and crystals.
 In order to add your own ligands, create an .xyz file and place it in the Ligands folder.
 The ligand should be aligned along the z-axis, and the atom that connects to the quantum